CoderAT13/Digit_Picture/README.md

-## Version 1.1.1
+# Color_Media Transform to String_Media
-- 提供背景颜色区间设置及背景颜色转换与否设置
+- Version 2.0.0
-- 提供了修改windowd及多媒体大小的宏WIDTH及HEIGHT
+- Author CoderAt

-## Version 1.1.0
+- University/School SYSU/SDCS
-- Support black blackground video input , changing to digit string video.
+- Date: 2018-11-09
-- When you want video input, the first picture input can be any none-empty string.
+## Abstract

-## Digit Picture
+- This is a system for Color_Media to String_Media, which I call CMSM
-- Author: Coder.@
+- The output is in the Output dir
-- Revised: Coder.@
+- All the source color media you can put anyway but you must input the index to it.
+Like I put 1.png in ./data, then I must input ./data/1.png
-- Date: 2018-10-15
+- The Compile Method is follow:
-- Version: 1.1.0
+0. cd build     ;open build_dir
-- Abstract: Program for colorful picture with black background to transform to digit picture.
-Source Picture's size can't larger than (2000* 2000).
-Also provide dynamic change.
-The compile method is follows:
+1. cmake ..
-1. cd build
+2. make
-2. cmake ..
+3. cd ..
-3. make
+4. ./bin/a.out  ;open the program

-4. cd ..
+## Warning
-5. ./bin/a.out
+Some  photos token by phone may be illegal format, and can't recognize.